cgoldberg/xvfbwrapper/README.rst

 *Look Ma', no browser!*

-(You can also take screenshots inside the virtual display for diagnosing test failures)
+(You can also take screenshots inside the virtual display to help diagnose test failures)